 The AIE curriculum consists of four programs including Game Programming, Game Art & Animation, Game Design & Production, and 3D Animation & VFX for Film.
-Students of each program require in-class access to a computer, relevant software, and work space.
+Students of each program require in-class access to a computer, relevant software, and workspace.
 Designed as two-year programs, courses for first year and second year students are held on separate days of the week; therefore, each student will share desk space and equipment with one other.
 This method allows AIE to maximize use and capacity of facilities and equipment.

-Studios vary in size.
-They are designed to accommodate 12-40 students at one seating, or 24-80 students per studio.
-Each student has access to a computer with licenses to the curriculum, dual monitors, half of one 6' worktable, a chair, and access to the facility during scheduled classes, and when available outside normal hours.
-In addition, when available and on a needs basis, students may have access to loaner computers to complete work at home.
-This loan strategy designed to expand a student's portfolio when access to a personal computer is limited.
+Studios vary in size and are designed to accommodate 12-38 students at one seating.
+Each student has access to a computer with licenses required by the curriculum, dual monitors, a 4' worktable, a chair, and access to the facility during scheduled classes, and when available outside normal hours.
+In addition, when available and on an as need's basis, students may have access to loaner computers to complete work at home.
+This loan strategy is designed to expand a student's portfolio when access to a personal computer is limited.